JeroenBL/AI/readme.md

 ### Example prompts:

-> :exclamation: The prompts below are written for `ChatGPT`

 #### Behave as a PowerShell console

-I want you to act as a PowerShell console.
+> I want you to act as a PowerShell console.
 I will type commands, and you will reply with what the console should show.
 Do not write explanations, do not type commands unless I instruct you to do so.
 When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}.
 My first command is: Get-ChildItem

 ```text
 {I want you to mock to content of c:\temp with two files called: file1.ps1 and file2.ps1}